Vijayaadhithan/StarAppPredictionPipeline/README.md

 ## Scalability:
 Docker on the production server allows for horizontal scalability with the addition of more workers.

+## To run this model follow the below steps:
 Project repo for Data Engineering.
 Evaluating the accuracy of prediction of stargazers in Git hub repo using its token